top of page

 Does it Serve the People and Reflect Colorado’s Core Values?

-Is this law truly in the best interest of the people — families, small businesses, and local communities —
+Is this law truly in the best interest of families, small businesses, and local communities, or does it serve special interests, lobbyists, or ideological agendas?

 If it doesn’t make Colorado safer, freer, or more affordable,